-People and the way they behave can be the seeds of greatness: but one of the insights from Airmic’s flagship report Roads to Ruin (2014, Cass Business School) was that people are usually the underlying causes of disaster too.
+People and the way they behave can be the seeds of greatness: but one of the insights from Airmic’s flagship report Roads to Ruin (2014, City Business School) was that people are usually the underlying causes of disaster too.
 Individual and organisational behaviour, most of it normal and predictable, not only lies at the root cause of most crises, but also tips potentially manageable crises in to unmanageable reputational calamities.

 Unfortunately, this family of risks is not yet systematically captured and dealt with by mainstream risk management.
 Some areas are captured by “process safety”, but this leaves huge gaps as to individual and organisational behaviour.
 Taken with a view of reputational risk that is often too narrow, leaders and risk professionals have a blind spot that leaves them and their organisations vulnerable to severe reputational damage.
 This is the gap through which unexpected crises regularly emerge to derail respected organisations.